Zuan-Khalik/TOOFAB/README.md

 where

-- out is a MATLAB struct containing all the output variables, such as the output voltage, the concentrations and the potentials.
+- out: contains all the output variables, such as the output voltage, the concentrations and the potentials.
-- input_current contains information about the current profile.
-This field can be provided either as an array which contains the current levels at each specified time sample, or as a function which takes the output voltage, current, concentration and potentials, and the parameters as input and mainly provides the current as output.
+- input_current: contains information about the current profile.
+This field can be provided either as a scalar representing the desired applied current from time 0 to final_time, an array which contains the current levels at each specified sample time, or as a function which takes the output voltage, current, concentration and potentials, and the parameters as input and mainly provides the current as output.
 The latter form is especially useful when the battery is desired to be controlled in closed-loop.
+Example functions for input_current are provided with the toolbox.
-- tf specifies the simulation time
+- final_time: specifies the simulation time
-- init_cond specifies the initial condition, which can be either an initial State-of-Charge (SoC), as a value between 0 and 1, or an initial voltage.
-If init_cond is chosen to be larger than 2, the toolbox assumes that init_cond specifies an initial voltage.
+- init_cond: specifies the initial condition, which can be either an initial state-of-charge, as a value between 0 and 1, an initial voltage, or a MATLAB struct where the initial condition for a non-steady-state c_s, c_e, and T can be specified.
+Further details on how init_cond can be specified can be found in the documentation of the toolbox.
-- param is a struct containing all the model parameters, and simulation parameters, such as the temporal and spatial grid discretization variables.
+- param: can be used to change user-configurable parameters, such as all the model parameters, and simulation parameters, e.g., the temporal and spatial grid discretization variables.
+Note that this field is optional, and a default set of parameters is already contained in the DFN function.

-An example file is included that shows how to use the toolbox.
+Several example files are included that show how to use the toolbox.

 ## Issues
-Since the toolbox is still in an initial stage, it could happen that you encounter errors or unexpected behavior under certain circumstances.
+It could happen that you encounter errors or unexpected behavior under certain circumstances.
 If you find any problems with the toolbox, please contact me (z.khalik@tue.nl).
 I am open to assist you with the use of the toolbox for your usecase.

 ## Authors
 Zuan Khalik (https://www.tue.nl/en/research/researchers/zuan-khalik/)

 ## References
 [1] Z. Khalik, H.J.
 Bergveld, M.C.F.
-Donkers, "On Trade-offs Between Computational Complexity and Accuracy of Electrochemistry-based Battery Models", in Conference on Decision & Control, 2019
+Donkers, "Model Simplifications and Their Impact on Computational Complexity for an Electrochemistry-Based Battery Modeling Toolbox", in Journal of Power Sources, 2021

 ## License